TwitchNovel/Novel/README.md

  mopplopmopplop is very good at sm64 and chess and really likes OpieOP.
 ChrisLink is addicted to MiniK.
 He treats it like a drug and won't give you any no matter how nicely you ask.
 Focus focuses and rages very much. gay baby jail strikes back! so Meanwhile night has come to an end This hooker is dead and my mum wakes soon afterward my crocodile pulls out a revolver “you feeling lucky punk” he puts the barrel up to my temple and pulls the trigger I ..... pontificate my large gaping and generally throbbing flute tagpro sucks donkey dick anus butt deez nuts jbaay is cool oldschool runescape jprfts was here !notice me senpai uwu

  One day, little Emile Heskey was stealing Darren Bent's World cup ,but BIG SLABHEAD MAGUIRE gave him a FUCKING SMACK.
 Ouch!
-That
+That really